Geoogolla/enterprise-docs/docs/administrator-guide/how-to/check-health-and-status-for-bold-reports-services.md

 ---
 layout: post
-title: Health Check and Status Check in Bold Reports Services.
+title: To perform Status and Health Check in Bold Reports Services.
 description: This documentation explains regarding the health check and the status check  of the bold reports services.
 keywords: report-platform
 documentation: ug